The Barn Theatre,

 A system is installed to enable monitoring of productions.

-Stage Lighting: Hirers must provide their own competent and experienced operator.
-Unauthorised use of the stage lighting installation is expressly forbidden and no person considered to have insufficient experience will be permitted to operate the equipment or make modifications or additions to the equipment installed.
+Stage Lighting: Hirers must provide their own competent and experienced operator/technician(s)/assistant(s).
+Unauthorised use of the stage lighting installation is expressly forbidden and no person considered to have insufficient experience will be permitted to operate any equipment or make modifications or additions to the equipment installed.
 Any Hirer wishing to use the installation must make enquiries of the Company for advice in advance.
+The appropriate keys must be collected by arrangement with the office or via the Lighting Director (lights@barntheatreoxted.co.uk) only and are not transferrable under any circumstances unless permission is given by the Lighting Director.

 A plan of the standard layout is located in the lighting box or can be downloaded from this web site.